VibhavKrishnanKS/ReactJS/Section 1 - Welcome/2_Building_Our_First_React_App.md

     * Second value is a **Setter Function** which we can use to update the piece of the function - **setAdvice**
   * Also we can use UseEffect() - In order to save the state so that when you reload the state stays the same(we have to read on this)

-## How to add different components in React
+## How to add different components in React and pass the values as parameters to them
   * Also we have illustrated what is meant by **Props** which is like a parameter which you u pass to the function and you receive it on the other function using the **props** object